import numpy as np

 locs[idx] = locs[idx].resample('1H').sum()

-Next, we combine all dataframes in locs
+Next, we combine all dataframes in locs into 1 big dataframe df, in which each column is a location.

 df = pd.concat(locs, join='outer', axis=1, ignore_index=True)